leylabmpi/DeepMAsED/README.md

 The tool is divided into two main parts:

 * **DeepMAsED-SM**
-  * A snakemake pipeline for:
-    * generating DeepMAsED train/test datasets from reference genomes
+  * A snakemake pipeline for generating DeepMAsED train/test datasets from reference genomes
-    * creating feature tables from "real" assemblies (fasta + bam files)
 * **DeepMAsED-DL**
   * A python package for misassembly detection via deep learning

 # Setup